fubark/cyber/docs/docs.md

 ```

 ### Expand type template.
-When the template is invoked with compile-time argument(s), a specialized version of the type is generated.
+When the type template is invoked with template argument(s), a special version of the type is generated.

 In this example, `String` can be used as an argument since it satisfies the `type` parameter constraint:
 ```cy